jenper/NZCPI/README.md

 # NZCPI
- Use NZ CPI data from StatsNZ
+ Use NZ CPI data from StatsNZ to plot, calculate the percentage change and apply the NZ CPI to given data.